sivapidathala/weather-project/README.md

 -->after i check the s3 bucket in aws account with data add or not.
 -->Next i make change directory.
 -->after i install  boto3.
 From boto3
 --Upload files to S3
 --Manage AWS resources programmatically
 --> next uploaded weather.json files in my s3 bucket successfully.
--->after deactivate to venv(Virtual environment) -->next i add 2 cities temparature and humidity ->after i am activate venv
+-->after deactivate to venv(Virtual environment) -->next i add 2 cities temparature and humidity -->after i am activate venv
 -->and i am dpoing all citys uploaded in my s3 bucket.

 # Error Handling:-The system logs errors safely without interrupting execution.
 1. Invalid API key:-the API key you are using is wrong, expired, missing, or not recognized by the server.
                     ---->This error comes from the OpenWeather API when it cannot verify your key.